ShaniHalali/IOS_Learn_languages_game/README.md

 - **User Profiles:** Sign up or log in to save progress and personalize gameplay.
 - **Score Tracking:** Total scores are stored in Firebase and displayed in a leaderboard.
 -  **Leaderboard TableView:** Displays users’ scores in a ranked list with custom cells.
+- **Full Orientation Support:** All screens are supported in both portrait and landscape mode.
+- **Dark Mode Support:** UI fully adapts to system dark mode settings.
 - **Responsive UI:** Clean and intuitive design for a smooth user experience.

 ---